 Using natural foods helps amp up the nutrient density of what you are eating.
 Suppose you eat white processed ingredients?
 That won’t get you full.
 White bread and white sugar have no added benefits for you.
 So you’ll eat them but you won’t get full.
 What gets you full are the protein, healthy fats, minerals, fiber, and vitamins found in the whole foods you are eating.
 Without all of those things what you are eating is purely for taste.
 Here at Goodie Goodie Gluten-Free, we create food that tastes good but is also nutrient-dense for your body.

-- A great source of plant-based protein and minerals such as calcium, phosphorous, zinc, copper, magnesium, iron, and more!
+- Pumpkin seeds are a great source of plant-based protein and minerals such as calcium, phosphorous, zinc, copper, magnesium, iron, and more.

 Unsweetened cacao & dark chocolate: